Code of Practice

 - Researchers will always be aware that they are representing their clients.
 They will at all times seek to ensure they are positively and accurately representing and articulating their client’s employer brand.

 - They will not mislead or use false information in order to access information nor claim to represent any actual organisation or company not involved in the research, nor undertake any activity which could damage the reputation of their client.

 - Researchers will agree timescales for delivery of the research project at the beginning of each new assignment, ensuring they are able to deliver results in a timely fashion.

 - Researchers shall ensure that projects and activities are designed, carried out, reported and documented accurately, transparently and objectively.

-- All personal data regarding candidates and clients will be recorded and stored in accordance with the Data Protection Act.
+- All personal data regarding candidates and clients will be recorded and stored in accordance with the EU General Data Protection Regulation GDPR

 - Research work submitted should meet the highest standards of excellence, quality and reliability, and researchers should conduct themselves with respect, honesty and fairness in any dealings.

 - Researchers will always respect confidential information entrusted to them by relevant parties.

 - Off limits companies will be agreed at the beginning of each research project and every reasonable precaution will be taken to adhere to such agreements during the course of a research project.